-Ohhhh boy oh boy, this healthy green bean casserole is out of this world!
-No seriously, it’s going to rock your Thanksgiving because it’s vegan-friendly but SO flavorful.
+Ohhhh boy oh boy, this vegan green bean casserole is out of this world!
+No seriously, it’s going to rock your Thanksgiving because it’s made with the most delicious cauliflower sauce.
 After all, Thanksgiving is a time to be with family, and just as importantly, a time to stuff our faces with mass amounts of food.

 - It’s made with a creamy cauliflower sauce, which is the BEST way to squeeze in more veggies

 - This recipe is vegan and can easily be made gluten free, so everyone can enjoy it!

 A full ingredient list is in the recipe card below; this is simply to provide further clarification and substitution options should you need them.